lalgonzales/ai-assistance-guides/ai_assistant_guides/ERROR_HANDLING_ENTRY_TEMPLATE.md

+## 🚦 MANDATORY ENTRYPOINT
+**All planning, logic, and critical rules start from [AI_ASSISTANT_GUIDELINES.md](../ai_assistant_guides/AI_ASSISTANT_GUIDELINES.md).**

+- This template is only for documenting error handling events in the AI Assistant project.
+- For general assistant logic, always refer to the entrypoint first.

 # Error Handling Entry Template

 You MUST use this template to document all error handling events or incidents.
 Complete each section for every error encountered during development, testing, or production.